 <?xml version="1.0" encoding="utf-8"?> <queue-entries> <queue> <name>optimize-queue</name> <rate>20/s</rate> <bucket-size>40</bucket-size> <max-concurrent-requests>10</max-concurrent-requests> </queue> </queue-entries>

-The Task Queues page in the Cloud Platform Console. displays information about all the task queues in your application.
+The Task Queues page in the GCP Console displays information about all the task queues in your application.

-Visit the Task Queues page in the Cloud Platform Console and select the Push Queues tab in the menu bar at the top of the page.
+Visit the Task Queues page in the GCP Console and select the Push Queues tab in the menu bar at the top of the page.

 The Push Queues tab lists all of the queues in the application.
 Clicking on a queue name brings up the Task Queue Details page where you can see all of the tasks in the selected queue.